pschoffer/elli-bot/README.md

 - Rest Endpoint - rest endpoint for the webclient to talk to
 - Socket Endpoint - for the bot to connect to

+The main reason there is a server and not direct bot-client communication is that this enables to get "around" NAT translation and firwalls from private networks of the bot and client.
+In this case both bot and client can be in private networks (like your home wifi) and they both get to initialize their respective connection to the public resource - the Server.

 ### Important values

 In the top of the [index.html](./server/static/index.html) there is hardcoded IP adress of the rest endpoint.